This story has been updated.

 Then according to Mansfield Detective S. Peacock’s warrant statement, Justin Frazell entered the bedroom, gave the teen a White Claw alcoholic drink, kissed her on her forehead, and told her, “This is between us.
 Don’t say I never do anything for you.”
 Eventually the teen fell asleep, but woke up with Frazell reportedly pulling her blanket back and performing sex acts on her without her consent.
 When another child in the house came to a nearby bathroom, Frazell stated he was checking on the teen, and eventually left the bedroom.

 The teenage girl then began texting relatives to come get her at about 5 a.m. on New Year’s Day.
-Frazell went back to the bedroom, but the accuser told her to leave her alone.
+Frazell went back to the bedroom, but the accuser told him to leave her alone.
 A relative eventually picked the teen up at the residence, and she told her parents about the incident, who called the police.